pfroud/textbook-scraper/README.md

 ## Known bugs & future work
 * Potentially a bug - only looks for section 01, which is the only option for almost every class.
-* Add feature - split book title into name, edition and year
 * Refactor - send GET requests to deal with the dropdown menus, instead of simulating a click on the menu.
     * example of department: [/compare/courses/?id=WT17__AMS&term_id=21818](http://ucsc.verbacompare.com/compare/courses/?id=WT17__AMS&term_id=21818)
     * example of course: [/compare/sections/?id=WT17__AMS__005&term_id=21818](http://ucsc.verbacompare.com/compare/sections/?id=WT17__AMS__005&term_id=21818)